microsoft/marinara/README.md

 ### Marinara docker image

 Marinara docker image is developed by Mariner team with the goal of producing distroless images.
 It is based on CBL-Mariner base container image.
-It is available for all versions of CBL-Mariner i.e., `1.0` and `2.0`.
+It is available on MCR for CBL-Mariner version `2.0`.
+Although, the `1.0` version of the image is not available in MCR, you can create it locally by following instructions in [Marinara image instructions](/instructions/marinaraimage.md).

 Additionally, it comes with essential utilities and packages preinstalled that can be used to create a distroless image from scratch or extend a distroless image by adding more packages to it: